 - Do your homework.
 Brush up on the recent market stats for your open house’s building or neighborhood so you can speak confidently to your visitors.
 Locations in-house Research Department and on-demand local market charts underscore your neighborhood expertise.

 - Be prepared.
 Don’t wait until Sunday morning to print your sign-in sheet, flyers, CMAs and other marketing collateral.
-Locations MASH boxes contain everything you need to host a successful open house, from branded postcards and flyers to pens and hand sanitizer, and best of all, these boxes are free to all of our agents.

 The Day of the Open House